 If so, the poles must be collapsible to fit in overhead bins.

-Tip: Some country’s immigration check hiking boots to ensure there's no muck that could risk local agriculture.
-New Zealand checks and I’ve been asked in the UK, Hawaii and Australia too.
+Tip: Immigration may check hiking boots to ensure there's no muck that could risk local agriculture.

-Make sure you clean boots, especially the soles, before you leave home and before each international flight.
+Make sure to clean your boots, especially the soles, before leaving home and before each international flight.
 If you’re not wearing your boots, quarantine may pull them out of your bag to check – heaps easier if you don’t have to do that.

 2. One Bag for Hiking, One for Travel